victorjatoba/fire-angular-ionic-start/README.md

-# fire-angular-ionic-start
+# Tutorial: #01
+## persist items from firebase by Angular+Ionic

-Cross-platform app getting started project using Firebase, Angular 6 and Ionic 4
+Cross-platform app getting started using Firebase, Angular 6 and Ionic 4